 After a short hesitation, we took Harry’s advice since he seemed like a sincere and trustworthy local guy.
 We were glad we took it.

 Long story short, we spent a maximum of 10 minutes in line at Rockefeller Center, it was relatively inexpensive, and the modern 2-level observation deck was spacious and beautiful.

 Instead of a metal cage to prevent exiting tourists from jumping off the 69th floor, it has wide glass panels with enough clearance between them to fit a DSLR lens to take unobstructed shots.

-The upper level of the deck is smaller than the lower one and it does not have any protective glass panels at all.
-If you jump from the upper deck you only can land on the lower-level floor with minor injuries at best.
+The deck’s upper level is smaller than the lower one, and it does not have any protective glass panels at all.
+If you jump from the upper deck, you can only land on the lower-level floor with minor injuries.
 No luck for jumpers there.

 And the 360° panoramic view from the upper level is spectacular, especially the iconic view of lower Manhattan and the Hudson River with the Empire State Building as the focal point.